Upcoming Events › Live Webinars

 You Will Receive

-A spiral bound training manual and workshop certificate as well as morning refreshments.
-Participants are on their own for lunch from noon to 1:00 PM, unless otherwise stated above.
+bound training manual and workshop certificate, as well as morning and afternoon refreshments.
+Participants are on their own for lunch from noon until 1:00 p.m., unless otherwise stated.
+For live-stream participants, you will receive a pdf copy of the manual.

 Group Registration Instructions